mbarbac/Yotei/1-Generators/Yotei.Generators.Cloneable/README.md

 ### CloneableType attribute

 By default, `[CloneableType]` adds the `ICloneable` interface to the type being decorated.
-You can prevent this using its `PreventAddICloneable` property, as in:
+You can prevent this using its `AddICloneable` property, as in:

-      [CloneableType(PreventAddICloneable = true)]
+      [CloneableType(PreventAddICloneable = false)]
       public interface IFoo { ... }

 In addition, also be default, the generator will take into consideration all public